 NOTE: The Augustine Fellowship does not sponsor employment-based visas

 Fellowship Grant – Budget & Stipend

 American Leprosy Missions will underwrite, via the fellowship grant, costs not to exceed USD 9,000.
-These calculations include round-trip economy-class airfare, health insurance, and estimated costs for lodging and daily incidentals.
+These calculations include round-trip economy-class airfare, insurance, and estimated costs for lodging and daily incidentals.
 Recipient organizations will arrange local travel and accommodations for a safe life/work experience.

 CCIH will manage the application process and in cooperation with American Leprosy Missions select the each year’s fellowship recipient(s).

 - Up-to-date CV with relevant education and experience.

 - Cover letter describing your interest in a specific fellowship posting and ability to undertake the work.

 - Three letters of recommendation from sources who have served as your supervisor in a workplace, professor, or have a similar professional relationship with you.
 (These references should not be from your current employer nor the recipient organization).